Battle of Midway: Attacks on the Japanese fleet

 American carrier aircraft had difficulty locating the target, despite the positions they had been given.
 The strike from Hornet, led by Commander Stanhope C. Ring, followed an incorrect heading of 265 degrees rather than the 240 degrees indicated by the contact report.
-As a result, Air Group Eight's dive bombers missed the Japanese carriers.
+As a result, Air Group Eight's dive bombers missed the Japanese carriers: the 10 F4Fs from Hornet ran out of fuel and had to ditch.
+This became known as the Flight to Nowhere.
 Torpedo Squadron 8 (VT-8, from Hornet), led by Lieutenant Commander John C. Waldron, broke formation from Ring and followed the correct heading.
-The 10 F4Fs from Hornet ran out of fuel and had to ditch.

-Waldron's squadron sighted the enemy carriers and began attacking at 09:20, followed at 09:40 by VF-6 from Enterprise, whose Wildcat fighter escorts lost contact, ran low on fuel, and had to turn back.
+Waldron's squadron sighted the Japanese carriers and began attacking at 09:20, followed at 09:40 by VF-6 from Enterprise, whose Wildcat fighter escorts lost contact, ran low on fuel, and had to turn back.
 Without fighter escort, all 15 TBD Devastators of VT-8 were shot down without being able to inflict any damage.
-Ensign George H. Gay, Jr. was the only survivor of the 30 aircrews of VT-8.
-He completed his torpedo attack on the carrier Sōryū before he was shot down, but Sōryū evaded his torpedo.
-Meanwhile, VT-6, led by LCDR Eugene E. Lindsey lost nine of its 14 Devastators (one ditched later), and 10 of 12 Devastators from Yorktown's VT-3 (who attacked at 10:10) were shot down with no hits to show for their effort, thanks in part to the abysmal performance of their unimproved Mark 13 torpedoes.
-Midway was the last time the TBD Devastator was used in combat.
+Ensign George H. Gay, Jr. was the only survivor of the 30 aircrew of VT-8.
+He launched his torpedo on Sōryū before he was shot down, but Sōryū evaded it.
+VT-6, led by Lieutenant Commander Eugene E. Lindsey lost 9 of its 14 Devastators (one ditched later), and 10 of 12 Devastators from Yorktown's VT-3 (who attacked at 10:10) were shot down with no hits to show for their effort, thanks in part to the abysmal performance of their unimproved Mark 13 torpedoes.
+The TBD Devastator had shown itself to be unsuitable for modern warfare and it was to be replaced by the TBF Avenger.

-The Japanese combat air patrol, flying Mitsubishi A6M2 Zeros, made short work of the unescorted, slow, under-armed TBDs.
-A few TBDs managed to get within a few ship-lengths range of their targets before dropping their torpedoes—close enough to be able to strafe the enemy ships and force the Japanese carriers to make sharp evasive maneuvers—but all of their torpedoes either missed or failed to explode.
-The performance of American torpedoes in the early months of the war was extremely poor, as shot after shot missed by running directly under the target (deeper than intended), prematurely exploded, or hit targets (sometimes with an audible clang) and failed to explode at all.
+The Japanese combat air patrol, flying Zeros, made short work of the unescorted, slow, under-armed TBDs.
+A few TBDs managed to get within a few ship-lengths range of their targets before dropping their torpedoes—close enough to be able to strafe the Japanese ships and force their carriers to make sharp evasive maneuvers—but all of their torpedoes either missed or failed to explode.
+The performance of American torpedoes early in the war was extremely poor, as shot after shot missed by running directly under the target (deeper than intended), prematurely exploded, or failed to explode at all.
 Remarkably, senior Navy and Bureau of Ordnance officers never questioned why half a dozen torpedoes, released so close to the Japanese carriers, produced no results.